freewilll/wcc/README.md

 - Common subexpresion elimination
 - Code layout
 - Consider using peephole optimization, esp useful for spill code
-- Reconsider if SSA interference constraint for rsub dst == src1 can be avoided
+- Reconsider if SSA interference constraint for rsub `dst == src1` can be avoided
-- IR doesn't allow dst == src1 nor dst == src2, yet x86_64 is a two-operand arch.
+- IR doesn't allow `dst == src1` nor `dst == src2`, yet x86_64 is a two-operand arch.
 Both approaches lead to a lot of e.g. mov/add ops.
 Consider if this can't be improved.

 So far, I've been ad libbing through [Engineering a Compiler 2nd Edition](https://www.amazon.com/Engineering-Compiler-Keith-Cooper/dp/012088478X).
 I'd like to focus on the areas I have not yet touched.